-- name of funding body
+- Name of funding body

-- · title of project
+- Title of project

-- brief description of how the grant relates to the current application
+- Brief description of how the grant relates with the current application

-- total value of the award and value of the contribution to the work related to this application
+- Total value of award and value of the contribution to work related to this application

-- start/end dates.
+- Start/end dates

-Plans for seeking subsequent external funder support: This section must be completed in all applications.
-It is expected that at least two follow-on funding avenues will have already been identified and should be detailed here.
+Next steps: planned external funder applications: This section must be completed in all applications.
+It is expected that at least two follow on funding avenue has already been identified and should be detailed here.
 The schemes selected should be relevant and realistic.
-Timelines for application deadlines should be appropriate.
-For example, we would not expect to see deadlines for applications within the duration of the Springboard Award as logically the pilot data would not be prepared in time.
+Timelines for application deadlines should be appropriate e.g. we would not expect to see deadlines for applications within the duration of the Springboard Award as logically the pilot data would not be prepared in time.

-Applicants should be aware that a primary purpose of this scheme is to provide small grant funding to support the generation of preliminary data that will underpin/form part of larger and competitive grant applications to external funders.
-For clarity, the trustees may not be willing to consider future applications from individuals who fail to apply for any follow-on external funding having received a Springboard Award from MEC.
+Applicants should be aware that as a primary purpose of this scheme is to provide small grant funding to support the generation of preliminary data that will underpin/form part of larger, competitive, grant applications to external funders.
+For clarity, the Trustees may not be willing to consider future applications from individuals who fail to apply for any follow on external funding having received a Springboard Award from MEC.